Vyral/jorge-gonzalez/_posts/2020-01-20-how-to-handle-a-multiple-offer-situation-as-a-seller.md

 Once the time frame is up and we’ve received each buyer’s final and best offer, we can start the decision-making process.
 We’ll sit down with you and scrutinize every offer.
 Remember, you can even counter the highest offer among all of those final offers.
 Maybe you want to try to refine some of the terms involved—you always have that power.&nbsp;

 **Whatever the case, I’ll be there as your partner, making sure we take advantage of the best strategy to get top dollar for your property.** If you’re thinking of selling your house, feel free to reach out to me.
-Let’s sit down, check out the data, review the market conditions and see how I can get you the highest price for your home in the quickest amount of time.
+Let’s sit down, check out the data, review the market conditions, and see how I can get you the highest price for your home in the quickest amount of time.